-Kale, like other leafy greens, is very high in antioxidants and we all know that antioxidants are the buzz word in food these days.
+Kale, like other leafy greens, is very high in antioxidants and we all know that antioxidants are the buzzword in food these days.

-My sole reason to grow and eat Kale is because it has several properties that make it a weight loss friendly food.
+My sole reason to grow and eat Kale is that it has several properties that make it a weight loss friendly food.
 It is very low in calories but still has considerable bulk that makes you feel full.

 Adding Kale to your diet is rather simple.
 You can basically add it to your salads or use it in recipes of your regular cuisine.